Resources & Emergency Protocol

 I have already left the US but do not have my Form I-20/DS-2019 with me, will I be able to re-enter the US?

-What will happen if I try to enter the US without an I-20/DS-2019 and/or a valid travel signature?
+What will happen if I try to enter the US without an I-20/DS-2019 with a valid travel signature?

-If your airline allows you board the plane without your immigration document and/or a valid signature, there could be three (3) possible outcomes at the US airport upon arrival:
+If your airline allows you to board the plane without your immigration document and/or a valid travel signature, there could be three (3) possible outcomes at the US airport upon arrival:

-- The immigration inspector might just rely on your electronic SEVIS record in their system and admit you into the US for “D/S” which means a full duration of status/studies.
+• The immigration officer might just rely on your electronic SEVIS record in their system and admit you into the US for “D/S” which means a full duration of status/studies.

-- The immigration inspector might admit you for 30 days under the I-515A temporary admission provision.
+• The immigration officer might admit you for 30 days under the I-515A temporary admission provision.

-- If this happens, please come and meet with you ISSS advisor immediately (within two business days) as this is time-sensitive.
+• If this happens, please come and meet with your ISSS advisor immediately (within two business days) as this is time-sensitive.

-- The immigration inspector might not let you enter the US.
+• The immigration officer might not let you enter the US.

 Can ISSS send me a digital copy of my I-20/DS-2019?